ChrisWhealy/Cordova-Create/README.md

 * `configXmlWidget : [Object]`

-  An array of objects representing the new or updated elements within the `<widget>` element.
+  An array of objects representing the new or updated elements within the `<widget>` element found inside the `config.xml` file.

 To change the project's configuration, edit the file, providing your own values for the configuration options described above.